JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 12, 2023**
+- Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, built a stack with push(), pop(), and peek() methods using a linked list

 **May 10, 2023**
 - Studied the components of the JavaScript runtime environment in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course